Last updated on: September 21, 2017 By Ethan Green

 - Customizable and modern digital display unit with touch screen and side buttons.

 - Continuous heart rate monitor.

 - Great for runners as it measures distance, steps, pace, splits, elevation and route.

 - You can specify the activity you’re doing and it will calculate calories burnt accordingly.

 - It’s a large device, so if you have a small wrist it might look a quite big.

 - The battery drains quickly if you have GPS enabled.
 It will last about 5-7 days without, and about 5 hours with GPS.

-The Fitbit Surge is ideal for runners and anyone interested in the fine details of their activity tracking.
+The Fitbit Surge is ideal for runners and anyone interested in the finer details of their activity tracking.
 However, if sleep tracking is more than just a side note to you it doesn’t quite measure up to some of the more complex sleep trackers I’ve looked at.

-If you want a piece of wearable tech which does a bit of everything though, then the Surge is definitely up there among the best when it comes to the range of features and options it has.
+If you want a piece of wearable tech which does a bit of everything though, then the Surge is up there among the best when it comes to the range of features and options it has.